Terence Zou: Ryde Group Ltd

 In 2014, Zou founded Ryde Group, a company providing ride-hailing and carpooling services.
 In 2016, the company secured S$1 million in funding from a venture capital firm, followed by an additional S$2.5 million.
 By 2017, the company entered into a strategic partnership with ComfortDelGro, a Singapore-based transport operator.
 By 2020, Ryde had raised US$9.5 million from several investors, including SEA Ltd, the parent company of Shopee, which led two of the funding rounds in 2016 and 2017.

 In 2020, Zou introduced the Ryde Education Merit Awards to recognize the academic achievements of driver-partners' children, later expanding the program to include scholarships.
 In March 2024, under Zou's leadership, Ryde went public on the New York Stock Exchange, raising US$12 million through its initial public offering (IPO).
+On April 4, 2024, Zou rang the New York Stock Exchange Closing Bell following Ryde's listing on NYSE American.
+Ryde was the first Singaporean ride-hailing company to list on the exchange.
 In September 2024, the company raised an additional US$4.5 million through a public offering.

-In 2025, Zou oversaw Ryde's partnership with Tencent Cloud to integrate its AI ecosystem, into the app to support customer and driver interactions.
+In 2025, Zou oversaw Ryde's partnership with Tencent Cloud to integrate its AI capabilities into the app to support customer and driver interactions.
 The same year, the company partnered with MooVita, an autonomous vehicle technology firm, to propose a driverless shuttle service in Punggol in the fourth quarter of 2025.

-On 8 September 2025, Ryde announced a securities purchase agreement intended to raise approximately US$1.6 million.
+Between September 2025 and April 2026, Ryde raised further capital through four share offerings, comprising S$1.6 million in September 2025, US$10 million in October 2025, US$14 million in December 2025, and US$14.9 million in April 2026, bringing the total capital raised through these offerings to approximately US$40.5 million.

+In April 2026, Ryde entered into an agreement to acquire taxi licenses and electric vehicles as part of an expansion into the Hong Kong mobility market, and signed a memorandum of understanding with VinaTaxi, a Vietnamese taxi operator, to assess a potential mobility partnership in Vietnam.
+In July 2026, the company signed a non-binding memorandum of understanding with UISEE Technologies (Singapore) Pte Ltd regarding potential autonomous vehicle projects in Singapore, following its earlier discussions with MooVita.